-Brains, Evolution, and Climate
+Brains, Evolution, Climate

-professor emeritus, University of Washington
+as studied by William H. Calvin, professor emeritus, University of Washington

 The 2016 surprise from my work on the evolution of big brains: there is a feedback loop triggered by lightning strikes.
 Bush fire boom-and-bust occurs far more often than does climate change, and it promotes trait hitchhiking in our meat-loving ancestors.
 Some functions can evolve without having to pay their own way.
 I had to set aside the unpublished manuscripts in 2018 when I realized how serious the extreme weather surges had become.